Boris Moiseev: Career beginning

 Boris had all the skills to succeed as a classical dancer on the stage but he preferred modern dance.
 After his graduation Moiseev was expelled from Minsk because of his very open, for that time, ways of self-expression.
 He moved to Kharkiv where Moiseev became a ballet teacher but in 1975 he was expelled from Komsomol and left Kharkiv for Kaunas.
 He became a head of the Lithuanian dance group Trimitas.
 In 1978 Moiseev created famous dancing trio Ekspressiya which became a part of Alla Pugacheva's studio.
 In 1987 the trio quit working with Pugacheva and went on tours to the United States, Italy, and France.
 The trio has existed and for a very long time.
 In addition Moiseev was invited to work as a ballet teacher for many American shows.
 In 2004, Boris Moiseev was threatened at Boris Moiseev's concerts in Russia by homophobic Orthodox demonstrators.
 The singer spoke openly about his homosexuality.

 Return to Russia

 Moiseev came back to Russia in 1991, filming a documentary on Ekspressia.
 He died from a stroke in Moscow on 27 September 2022, at the age of 68.

 Health Issues and Death (2011-2022)

 Moiseev suffered three strokes between 2011 and 2022.
 As a result of the first two strokes, Moiseev became partially immobilized on his left side and suffered slurred speech.
 Despite his health difficulties, he went to second term on work scene.
 During these years, he was routinely attended to at home by concert director Sergei Gorokh.
 On 27 September 2022, Gorokh attended to Moiseev and found Moiseev unresponsive in bed.
-Attempts to revive him were unsuccessful, and he was pronounced deceased at 68.
+Attempts to revive him were unsuccessful, and he was pronounced deceased at 68 in Moscow.